Celebrating Black History Month

 CRCHD Black History Month Video Campaign

-Throughout this month, CRCHD will be spotlighting grantee and staff stories and perspectives on their careers, challenges, and why it’s important to diversify cancer training, the cancer research workforce, and cancer disparities research initiatives.
-Find these videos:
+Throughout this month, CRCHD is spotlighting grantee and staff stories and perspectives on their careers, challenges, and why it’s important to diversify cancer training, the cancer research workforce, and cancer disparities research initiatives.
+You can view the video transcripts from CRCHD staff and grantees.

 HHS and NIH Resources